Emma MacBeath M.Ed, MSM

 - Transcription and Translation volunteer for Family Search

-- Project Coordinator for the WikiTree Adoption Angels Project, Co-Creator of the French Roots Project
+- Project Coordinator for the WikiTree Adoption Angels Project

 - Volunteer for WikiTree as a mentor, researcher, DNA helper and Adoption Angel